-Second Call for Papers to be announced soon
+Second Call for Papers is Live!

 "European Social Marketing: Addressing wicked problems in a rapidly changing world"

 Do you have an inspiring Social Marketing or behaviour change story to tell?

 If you have a great case study, piece of research or on-going project you want to share with the behaviour change community then we encourage you to submit an abstract to the conference.
 Are you trying to change behaviours for the better and using marketing or communication as a part of that?
 If yes then we want to hear from you!
 Help inspire others, share knowledge and drive forward best practice in Social Marketing by sharing your work at ESMC 2021.

 Submissions that focus on behaviours related to improving the wellbeing of individuals, including submissions related to personal and public physical and mental health; financial literacy; equality and social cohesion etc.

 Submissions that look upstream and take a systems approach to research the issues and develop solutions.